Department of Commerce v. New York: Supreme Court

-On January 25, 2019, the government petitioned the Supreme Court for a writ of certiorari before judgment, bypassing the normal appeal process through the Second Circuit Court of Appeals, as the deadline for printing the 2020 census forms was by June 2019, the end of the Supreme Court's own term.
+On January 25, 2019, the government petitioned the Supreme Court for a writ of certiorari before judgment, bypassing the normal appeal process through the Second Circuit Court of Appeals, as the deadline for printing the 2020 census forms was June 2019, also the end of the Supreme Court term.
 The government asked two questions in its petition, the first again asking about the deposition of a government official before the start of a trial, and the second to review Judge Furman's decision.
-The Supreme Court agreed to hear the case on February 15, 2019, fast-tracking it to hold oral arguments in April 2019 allowing them to rule on the matters before the end of term.
+The Supreme Court agreed to hear the case on February 15, 2019, fast-tracking it to hold oral arguments in April 2019 allowing them to rule on the matters by the end of term.
 February 22, 2019, the court set the case for oral argument April 23, 2019 at 10 a.m.

 Concurrent to New York's challenge, a separate case related to the census question was brought by the state of California and several local and city governments against Ross and the Commerce Department, challenging the question's addition as a violation of the Enumeration Clause of Article I of the Constitution.
 The case was heard by Judge Richard Seeborg at the United States District Court for the Northern District of California.
 In early March 2019, Seeborg ruled in favor of the state and local governments, agreeing that the question's addition would be unconstitutional.
 On March 15, 2019, the Supreme Court ordered both sides in the New York case to prepare to discuss the potential constitutionality of the question in light of Seeborg's decision.
-Yet another separate case related to the Census citizenship question was decided by Judge George J. Hazel in the United States District Court for the District of Maryland a few weeks before the Supreme Court's oral hearings.
-Hazel also found cause for the citizenship question to be unconstitutional given the current political climate about immigration, and questions the process that was claimed for how Ross came to add the question.
-However, this decision will not be considered by the Supreme Court due to its lateness in the process.
+Yet another separate case related to the census citizenship question was decided by Judge George J. Hazel in the United States District Court for the District of Maryland a few weeks before the Supreme Court's oral hearings.
+Hazel also found cause for the citizenship question to be unconstitutional given the political climate surrounding immigration, and questions the process that was claimed for how Ross came to add the question.
+However, this decision was not considered by the Supreme Court due to the late stage in the process.

 Oral argument

 During oral arguments, observers to the court felt that the decision would fall along ideological lines favoring retaining the citizenship question.
-While the court's more liberal justices followed Justice Sonia Sotomayor in fearing the question would cut down on responses and thus impact the final numbers, the conservative members including Justices Neil Gorsuch and Brett Kavanaugh felt the question asked was fair, had been on the questionnaire for the majority of the Census' history, and was similar to questions asked by other countries during their census-taking.
-The conservative Justices also believed that laws relating to the content of the Census were deferent to the decisions made by the Secretary of Commerce, so Ross was in his right to add the question regardless of its origins.
+While the court's more liberal justices followed Justice Sonia Sotomayor in fearing the question would suppress responses and thus impact the final numbers, the conservative members including Justices Neil Gorsuch and Brett Kavanaugh felt the question asked was fair, had been on the questionnaire for the majority of the census's history, and was similar to questions asked by other countries during their census-taking.
+The conservative Justices also believed that laws relating to the content of the census were deferent to the decisions made by the Secretary of Commerce, so Ross was in his authority to add the question regardless of its origins.